duylam/git-branch-clean/README.md

 # 1. Usage

-> This tool is a command line executable so please use Terminal application
+> This tool is a command line executable, please use Terminal application

 ## 1.1.
 Install the tool

 1. Install [NodeJS](https://nodejs.org/en/download/).
-The minimum version supported is v8.x or newer
+The minimum version supported is v8.x
 1. Install the command line tool

 ```bash